Stjepko Gut

-Stjepko Gut (also known as Stepko, Steve Gut, born 15 December 1950 in Ruma) is a Belgrade-based jazz musician.
+Stjepko Gut (also known as Stepko, Steve Gut, born 15 December 1950 in Ruma) is a Serbian, Belgrade-based jazz musician.

 Biography

 Gut studied jazz trumpet at the Swiss Jazz School in Bern, Switzerland, and at the Berklee College of Music in Boston, Massachusetts.
 As a conductor, he won first place in the first Austrian Big Band Competition.
 He is one of the most famous jazz brass players from Serbia, others being Duško Gojković and Milivoje Marković.
 He was a member of the Lionel Hampton All Stars for two years, one of two white players at the time in that band.
 He made international tours, performances and recordings with Clark Terry, Wild Bill Davis, Curtis Fuller, Ed Thigpen, Benny Bailey, Horace Parlan, Mel Lewis, Johhny Griffin, Jimmy Heath, James Moody, Clifford Jordan, Ernie Willkins, Snooky Young, Joe Newman, Wallace Davenport, Jon Faddis, Nicholas Payton, Frank Wess, Alvin Queen, Sal Nistico, Vince Benedetti, Kenny Washington, Charlie Antolini and Dusko Gojkovic.
-He is a member of the faculty at the Graz Institut for Jazz since 1984 and a Guest Professor at the Jazz Department of Belgrade Music Academy.
+He is a member of the faculty at the Graz Institut for Jazz since 1984 and a guest professor at the jazz department of Belgrade Music Academy.